How To Store Breast Milk

 - What should I use to store my breast milk?

 - How should I defrost and warm the milk?

 Whether you’re a new mum or you are on your second child, you may have questions about how to store breast milk.
-Storing breast milk will depend on two things – when you are planning to use it and how long you want to store it.
-In this article we hope to answer all your questions about why and how to store breast milk.
+Storing breast milk will depend on two things – when you are planning to use it and how long you want to keep it.
+In this article we hope to answer all your questions about why and how to store your breast milk.

 Why do I need to pump and store breast milk?

 Obviously the priority for most new mums and their newborn baby is to exclusively breast feed.
-However there may be certain times or situations where this is just not possible and you will need to pump and store your breast milk.
+However, there may be certain times or situations where this is just not possible and you will need to pump and store your breast milk.
 These times may include, but are not limited to the following situations:

 - Your baby is pre-mature or not sucking well.

 - You or your baby are in hospital and you can’t be there for every feed.